bediniupi/Alma-print-slip/README.md

 # Alma-print-slip

 Alma-Print Slip browser extensions

-The source of this extension is available for Firefox and Chrome.
+The source code of this extension is available for Firefox and Chrome.

 ## What it does